First galaxy ultraviolet luminosity function limits on dark matter-proton scattering

 As our UVLF constraints are weaker than bounds from the Lyman-$\alpha$ forest 1D power spectrum~\cite{Rogers:2021byl} (for $n\!=\!0$), we conduct a consistency check to verify that UVLF data that probes small enough scales can compete with the Lyman-$\alpha$ constraints.
-The 1D Lyman-$\alpha$ flux power spectrum probe scales down to $\log k_f [\rm s \, km^{-1}] \!=\! -2.2$, which corresponds to a wavenumber of $k \!\approx\!
+The 1D Lyman-$\alpha$ flux power spectrum probe scales down to $\log k_f [\rm s \, km^{-1}] \!=\! -0.7$, which corresponds to a wavenumber of $k \!\approx\!
 18 \, \rm Mpc^{-1}$.\footnote{The wavenumber is approximate, as the conversion depends on the Hubble rate, which depends on cosmological parameters.} To create mock data at smaller scales, we fit a linear function to the natural logarithm of the UVLF and its uncertainty at redshifts $z\!=\!4\!-\!6$.
 We use this linear function to extrapolate the UVLFs at those redshifts, extending them up to $\rm M_{UV} \!\approx\! -11$, with a spacing of $1$ mag, starting at the faintest real data point.
 The chosen value of $-11$ magnitudes roughly corresponds to the same wavenumber the Lyman-$\alpha$ data probes, so we expect to obtain constraints similar to those derived in Ref.~\cite{Rogers:2021byl}.
 JWST will probably not be able to observe such faint galaxies directly, as current estimations suggest that it can reach $\rm M_{UV} \!\gtrsim\! -15$~\cite{Williams:2024}.
 However, lensed UVLFs found in HST data, already extend up to $\rm M_{UV} \!\approx\! -12$, implying that lensed UVLFs from JWST are likely to be able to probe galaxies with $\rm M_{UV} \approx -11$.

 We find that for $n\!=\!0$ and $m_\chi \!= \!1 \, \rm MeV$, the upper bound on the interaction cross section is $\sigma_0\! <\!
 1.14 \times 10 ^{-29} \, \rm cm^2$, which is equivalent to the values reported in Ref.~\cite{Rogers:2021byl}: $\sigma_0 \!<\!
 1.10 \times 10 ^{-29} \, \rm cm^2$.
 Our constraints for $n\!=\!2$ and $4$ are the best to date.
 This further supports the capability of the UVLFs to constrain smaller scales with future observations of fainter galaxies by JWST.
 In addition, we emphasize that an analysis pipeline based on UVLFs is computationally cheap and relies on a straightforward approach.
 On the other hand, deriving constraints from observables such as MW satellites and Lyman-$\alpha$ forest necessitates heavy simulations and/or approximated frameworks, such as mapping constraints from other models~\cite{Nadler:2019zrb, Maamari:2020aqz,DES:2020fxi} and Gaussian process (GP) \cite{Rasmussen:2006} based emulators trained on small datasets \cite{Rogers:2021byl}.